febju/ReactTest/README.md

 <b>How to host your own version of this on Linux:</b><br />
 <br />
 1. <i>git clone https://github.com/febju/ReactTest.git</i>
 2. Setup /build-folder as a root folder in Apache/Nginx for the app.
 This can be achieved by modifying the configuration files.
+The Apache configuration files can be found from /etc/apache2/sites-available on Ubuntu.
 On Apache you have to add <i>Alias "/yourapp" "/installationpath/build"</i>.
 3. Change homepage setting from package.json to fit your own hosting setup (yourownsite.com/yourapp).
 4. <i>npm run build</i>
 5. Your own version of this app should now be running and accessible on yourownsite.com/app.